OpenTermsArchive/terms-types/CONTRIBUTING.md

 ### Integration process

+#### Qualification

 New suggestions for terms types are categorized as `Submitted`.
 The Core Team reviews these suggestions and ensures that all the necessary information is gathered and clear and that at least 5 examples are provided, maximizing industry and jurisdiction diversity.
 Once that is the case, the discussion is moved to the `Qualified` category and opened up to the community.

+#### Community outreach

-Once your suggestion is `Qualified`, build consensus by publicizing it across Open Terms Archive channels and engaging with the community.
+Once your suggestion is `Qualified`, publicize it across Open Terms Archive channels and engage with the community.
+This will enable multiple perspectives to be shared, yielding a clear and reusable proposal that maximises usage.
 Throughout the discussion, the data should be critically examined, especially taking into account international perspectives on vocabulary and the variety of definitions across jurisdictions.

+Community feedback is expressed in the following ways:

+- ⬆️ upvoting types suggestions that seem relevant for their field of work, thereby increasing their priority and visibility among other suggested types;
+- 🚀 reacting with a rocket emoji to a suggestion that seems acceptable as it is, thereby supporting its integration;
+- 💬 commenting on a suggestion to describe potential improvements or limitations, thereby evolving the suggestion.

+#### Integration

-Once a consensus has been reached and at least 2 weeks have passed since the discussion was opened (to ensure visibility within the community), a pull request for the addition to the database can be submitted.
+Integration is done on a [consent](https://www.holacracy.org/blog/why-consent-is-better-than-consensus/) basis, meaning that no remark is blocking the suggestion from moving forward.
+After at least 2 weeks have passed since the suggestion was initially opened or last changed, and once all pending remarks have been solved, a pull request for addition to the database can be submitted.
 To facilitate tracking and participation, each pull request should contain only one type addition and must link to the corresponding discussion.

-The Core Team will then review the pull request.
+The Core Team will then review and potentially merge the pull request.

 ## Governance considerations